randuan0205/HousePricePrediction/README.md

 # Results and Learning:
 Let’s use data to tell the story, below is the performance metrics comparison among 3 models I build.
-The first one is the validset’s RMSE (I separated 200 training samples as validset for the purpose of parameter tuning) Manually tuned XGBoost regressor: 0.1270, DNN (Multi-Layer Perceptron): 0.1253, XGBoost regressor auto-built by AI tool: 0.1561
+## The first one is the validset’s RMSE (I separated 200 training samples as validset for the purpose of parameter tuning)
+### Manually tuned XGBoost regressor: 0.1270, DNN (Multi-Layer Perceptron): 0.1253, XGBoost regressor auto-built by AI tool: 0.1561
-The second one is the inference results returned by Kaggle:
+## The second one is the inference results returned by Kaggle:
-	Manually tuned XGBoost regressor: 0.1221, DNN (Multi-Layer Perceptron): 0.1281, XGBoost regressor auto-built by AI tool: NA (did bother to try it due to the poor performance on validset)
+### Manually tuned XGBoost regressor: 0.1221, DNN (Multi-Layer Perceptron): 0.1281, XGBoost regressor auto-built by AI tool: NA (did bother to try it due to the poor performance on validset)

-Based on these comparison results, here is the key insights I would like to share:
+# Based on these comparison results, here is the key insights I would like to share:
 1. Gradient Boosting Tree is always a good choice for tabular data.
-Compared to Deep Neural Netowrk, it is easier for parameter tuning
+Compared to Deep Neural Netowrk, it is easier for parameter tuning and save a lot of hardware investment (doesn't need GPUs)
 2. Even though DNN is powerful for unstructured data, it is hard for it to beat GBT on tabular data.
 However, it also delivered very good result.
 If data sample has bigger size, DNN will be worth trying for better performance.
+However, DNN's higher demand for hardware expecially GPUS should be another factor to be considered.
-3. Speaking of AI generated ML models, it seems lacking the knowledge of deal with complex features, so the model didn’t perform well.
+3. Speaking of AI generated ML models, it seems lacking the ML domain knowledge of dealing with complex features, so the model didn’t perform well (got worse RMSE metric for valid set).
 However, I am pretty impressed with its coding capabilities.
 I feel it could be a coding assistant to AI engineers to improve efficiency.
+This direction definitely needs more testing in future.

-On the other hand: some insights obtained from manually tuning the model: It is always good to check features carefully and develop careful plan of feature cleaning and feature engineering.
-Plus, some tradinal ML techniques (automatic feature selection (RFE used here), mean encoding for categorical features, parameter tuning through sklearn.RandomizedsearchCV) are very effective to help XGBoost Regressor learn the pattern from training data.
+# On the other hand: some insights obtained from manually tuning the model:
+1. It is always good to check features carefully and develop careful plan of feature cleaning and feature engineering.
+2. Plus, some tradinal ML techniques (automatic feature selection (RFE used here), mean encoding for categorical features, parameter tuning through sklearn.RandomizedsearchCV) are very effective to help XGBoost Regressor learn the pattern from training data, finally delivering impressive performance.

-I also tried to create new features through combining existing features and create more powerful ones.
-But this doesn't really help XGBoost regressor.
+3. I also tried to create new features through combining existing features and create more powerful ones.
+But this doesn't really help XGBoost regressor to learn (please refer the section 'Feature Engineering' in notebook).
 The learning here is that, for XGBoost, you'd better let it handle feature engineering by itself instead of manually creating new ones.
 XGBoost naturally can handle feature selection and feature interaction by using its algorthm.